AY2122S2-CS2103-F09-2/tp/docs/DeveloperGuide.md

 * 2a.
 The list is empty.
     * Use case ends.

 * 3a.
 No name is entered by the user.
     * 3a1.
 Amigos requests user to enter a name.
     * 3a2.
 User reenters the command along with a valid name and other relevant fields (at least one) to edit.

   Use case resumes at step 4 if newly-entered user input is valid, otherwise it may reach 3a/3b/3c again.

 * 3b.
 Amigos finds no contact with the given name.
     * 3b1.
 Amigos requests user to check input and reenter.
     * 3b2.
 User reenters the command along with a valid name and other relevant fields (at least one) to edit.

   Use case resumes at step 4 if newly-entered user input is valid, otherwise it may reach 3a/3b/3c again.

 * 3c.
 A valid name is entered by user but no fields to edit are given.
     * 3c1.
 Amigos requests user to enter at least one field to edit.
     * 3c2.
 User reenters command and name, along with at least one field to edit.

   Use case resumes at step 4 if newly-entered user input is valid, otherwise it may reach 3a/3b/3c again.

+**Use case: F04 - Checking details of a friend**

+**MSS**

+1. User requests to see all friends in Amigos
+2. Amigos switches the GUI to the friends tab.
+3. Amigos displays all possible friends.
+4. User requests to view full details of a particular friend.
+5. Amigos displays a page containing the full details of that particular friend accompanied by some logs.

+   Use case ends

+**Extensions**
+* 3a.
+There are no existing friends.
+    * 3a.1 Amigos displays an empty interface with the message “No friends yet”.

+      Use case ends
+* 4a.
+User wants to see all the logs of a person
+    * 4a.1 Amigos displays a page containing the full details of that friend accompanied by all the logs Use Case ends

 **Use case: L01 - Adding a new log to a friend**